 Sipwise C5 supports outbound registrations via UDP, TCP and TLS.
 Please see /etc/ngcp-config/templates/etc/ngcp-sems/etc/reg_agent.conf.tt2 to see examples how to enable it using needed transport.
-Remember, if you want to enable registrations via TLS you need to firstly enable TLS for the Load-Balancer in /etc/ngcp-config/config.yml, as well as provide paths to CA cert and CA key (config.yml kamailio.lb.tls).

 By default TCP/IP stack implementation in linux kernel uses so called ephemeral ports for TCP transport, when it comes to originating a brand new TCP session towards remote side.
 This is usually in the range of 32768 - 60999.
 This also applies to TLS.
 However Sipwise C5 can and will always reuse already existing TCP sessions with subscribers, in order to send them out-of-dialog requests (for e.g. INVITE).
 It works so, because subscribers which register at Sipwise C5, initiate and constantly support a TCP session with Sipwise C5 (either with TCP keepalive mechanisms, or constantly sending new re-registrations or/and OPTIONS).